Us3ful-dev/LCE-Launcher/README.md

 # LCE Loader

 ## What is this:
-This is a loader for legacy console edition (a certain block game)
+This is a loader for legacy console edition (https://github.com/smartcmd/MinecraftConsoles)

 ## What does it do:
 This loader manages your LCE installations and can update them if wanted (from github)